French Income Tax Bands in 2025: How Much Tax Will You Pay?

 Per household unit (for more on this, see our guide Understanding French Tax- What is a Fiscal Household in France?)

-The following examples were taken from the French government website here and show the potential difference in income tax savings between 2022 and 2023 (remember that these are just examples and will vary depending on your fiscal household, tax credits and reductions, etc.).
+The following examples were taken from the French government website here and show the potential income tax payment for a typical salaried worker in France (remember that this is just an example and will vary depending on your fiscal household, tax credits and reductions, etc.).

 For a single person (1 part) whose taxable net annual income is €30,000, the calculation of their tax was as follows: